Eastern Visayas: Dances

 Tinikling, the Philippines' national dance is folkdance that originated from the region.
 But the most popular cultural dance among Waraynons is the Kuratsa, danced during feast celebrations and special gatherings.
 The Leyte Kalipayan Dance Company, a local cultural group, held highly successful performances around the world.

 Music

 Waray people are music lovers whose folkloric music are mostly ballads in form, famous of which is Iroy nga Tuna (Motherland), a patriotic song.

 Festivals

-Since 2018, Eastern Visayas holds each October the 'Oktubafest' to showcase the best local wine made from coconut palm called tuba.
+Since 2018, Eastern Visayas has held the 'Oktubafest' every October to showcase the best local wine made from coconut palm called tuba.

 Infrastructure

 Transportation

 The region's Leyte and Samar islands serve as main link between Luzon and Mindanao by land transport.
 A total of nine airports, are strategically located in different parts of the six provinces that define the region.
 Daniel Z. Romualdez Airport in Tacloban is the main gateway by air to the region.
-There are seaports in Tacloban, Baybay, Catbalogan, Calbayog, Borongan, Allen, Ormoc, Bato, Hilongos, Maasin, Sogod, and Naval.
+There are seaports in Tacloban, Baybay, Laoang, Catbalogan, Calbayog, Borongan, Allen, Ormoc, Bato, Hilongos, Maasin, Sogod, and Naval.

+The Pan-Philippine Highway passes through the entire province, starting from Allen in Northern Samar until Liloan in Southern Leyte, where it continues in Mindanao through a ferry service.
+The Palo-Carigara-Ormoc road is a spur of the aforementioned highway, connecting Cebu City to the network through a ferry ride from Ormoc.

+Bridges connect all the islands in the region.
+Apart from the famed San Juanico Bridge, which connects the islands of Samar and Leyte, the Biliran Bridge, constructed in 1975, connects Biliran to the island of Leyte.
+The Wawa Bridge also connects Panaon Island to the island of Leyte.